Jailed ex-PM Imran Khan appears before Pakistan top court by videolink

 In July 2022, Khan filed a petition in the Supreme Court, charging the government of protecting “influential people” and legitimising corruption through the amendments, and asking the court to scrap the changes.

 The top court on Thursday adjourned its hearing on the matter.
-Khan did not speak during his appearance.
+Khan did not speak during his video appearance.

 Khan’s appearance before the top court came a day after he was granted relied by two other courts.
 The Islamabad High Court gave him bail in a high-profile land deal case while another court in the capital acquitted him in a 2022 case in connection with a protest march.